In this new interview for Oasis Recording Information director Nigel Dick recalls working on the music videos for Rock ’n’ Roll Star and Wonderwall…

 The crew was fairly minimal.
 The show and the performance part of Rock n’ Roll Star were shot on 16mm and the dodgems etc was mostly shot on Super 8 as I recall.
 And, yes, the band did shoot some of the stuff.

 How long did post-production take?
-Can you describe the steps involved in producing the finished video, i.e. how the superimposed elements were added (the various colour tints used to associate guitars/dodgems/etc, the animated swirl on the cine camera lens and the star).
+Can you describe how the superimposed elements were added (the various colour tints used to link guitars/dodgems/etc, the animated swirl on the cine camera lens and the star).
 Rock n Roll Star was also edited down from the album version for the video; did you work from a radio edit or was this version specially prepared for the music video?

 The video took about two weeks to be finished.
 We did as many special effects shots in post as we could afford and they were quite fancy back then.
 Of course nowadays you could probably bang that off in an afternoon on your laptop.
 The DVD (or longform video as we used to call them) took longer – a month or two.